akshat57/Unsupervised-Self-Training/README.md

 Run the main.py file to run the pipeline.
 The pipeline very closely resembles the pipeline described in the paper.
 The code is split into the following steps:

+0. Run initialize.sh to set up the directory to run the pipeline

 A. INITIALIZATION STEP
   1. Make zero shot predictions
   2. Select top N sentences using selection criteria and split data